rafaelbarseghyan1/mysqldump/README.md

 + MYSQL_USER (Example - "james" )
 + MYSQL_PASSWORD (Example - "mysqlpass" )
 + DB_BACKUP_PATH - database backup folder where you want to save compressed files (Example - "/home/james/databasebackups/" )
-+ DATABASE_NAME - the name of the database you want to compress (Example database name - "Users" )
++ DATABASE_NAME - the name of the database you want to backup (Example database name - "Users" )
 + COMPRESSION_TYPE - (Example - "gzip" )

 ### To synchronize data between backup folder in local server and AWS S3 you must specify a few information shown below `